Yehuda Burla: Biography

-Burla was born in 1886 in Jerusalem, then part of the Ottoman Empire, to a Sephardi Jewish family with rabbinical roots, originating from Izmir.
+Burla was born in 1886 in Jerusalem, then part of the Ottoman Empire, to a Sephardi Jewish family with rabbinical roots, originating from İzmir.
 As a child, he lived in the Ezrat Yisrael neighborhood near the corner of Jaffa Road and King George Street.
 Until the age of 18, he had a religious education, studying at yeshiva and beth midrash.
 After graduating from the "Ezra" teachers seminary in Jerusalem, he began working, in both a teaching and administrative capacity, in various schools affiliated to the Zionist Organization.
 During World War I, Burla served in the Turkish army as an interpreter, and following the war, he taught in the Hebrew school in Damascus, where he lived for five years.
 He continued teaching until 1944, when he started working in the public sector and was at one stage Head of the Arab Department of the Histadrut.
 His children were Oded Burla, a writer, poet and artist, Yair Burla, a writer and translator, Ofra Adar Burla, a writer and translator, and Zuria Ben Nun.